 Model-Based Reflex Agents

 It finds a rule whose condition fits the present state.
-By means of a model of the world, a model-based agent can negotiate partially observable surroundings.
-Depend on the percept history; the agent must monitor the internal state changed by every percept.
+Using a model of the world, a model-based agent can negotiate partially observable surroundings.
+Depending on the percept history; the agent must monitor the internal state changed by every percept.
 The agent stores the present condition inside it, which preserves some sort of structure explaining the area of the planet invisible to humans.

 Development Cost